Girl Got Game

 Girl Got Game, originally published in Japan as Power!!, is a manga series written and illustrated by Shizuru Seino.
 Originally serialized in Bessatsu Friend from 1999 until 2002, the individual chapters have been collected and published in ten tankōbon volumes by Kodansha.
 The series focuses on Kyo Aizawa, a girl forced by her father to live as a boy so she can be on her new school's boys' top-ranked basketball team.
-It is licensed for an English language release in North America by Tokyopop, which completed releasing the series in August 2005.
+It was licensed for an English language release in North America by Tokyopop, which completed releasing the series in August 2005.